-Infertility care is expensive and often is not covered by insurance.
-Across the country, only fifteen states have a mandate to cover infertility treatment.
-Florida and Georgia do not.
-Only a handful of larger employers offer insurance plans with infertility coverage.
-Clearly the major barrier for most patients is cost.
+Infertility treatment is expensive and often is not covered by insurance.
+In the United States only fifteen states have a mandate to cover infertility care, Florida and Georgia do not.
+Only a handful of larger employers offer infertility insurance coverage.
+Clearly a major barrier for most patients seeking care is cost.
 Florida Institute for Reproductive Medicine has always tried to keep costs to a minimum for all services.
-We provide IVF at a cost of $6,500, exclusive of medications.
-This does not include ICSI ($800) or assisted hatching ($700) or embryo cryopreservation ($650).
-For qualifying individuals, we have a one-time assistance program for IVF patients who do not have any insurance coverage, whereby the Institute will furnish $2,000 worth of medications.
-This program is know as the F.I.R.M.
-Compassionate Care Program.
-We offer teachers, police officers, firefighters, and individuals in the military a 10% reduction in costs for IVF, in addition to our Compassionate Care Program – our way of saying “thank you” to those who serve to keep us safe.
-If a couple is not successful with their first IVF cycle, there is a $1,000 discount on their second cycle and a $2,000 discount on their third.
-We have several cost sharing and guarantee programs for individuals who are interested in these options.
-All major insurance plans are accepted, including Tricare.
+Our cost average approximately 20% less than the national averages for all services.
+Our goal has always been to allow more people to access care.
+We offer patients in the military, teachers, policemen and fireman a 10% reduction in costs for IVF – our way of saying “thank you”.
+If a couple is not successful with their first IVF cycle, there is a $1,000 discount on their second and a $2,000 discount on their third to allow couples to continue to try.
+We have several cost sharing and guarantee IVF programs designed to help patients with poorer chances for success.
+We have an in-house “pharmacy” for patient convenience and cost savings.
+We accept all major insurances as well as TriCare.
 Financing for all types of infertility is available.

-Our primary facility is in Jacksonville Downtown, FL where our embryology lab/andrology lab is located.
-We have satellite andrology labs available in Jacksonville Beach, South Jacksonville as well as Daytona.
-We have nine locations to see patients in the Jacksonville, Daytona, Tallahassee and South Georgia areas.
-This minimizes travel for our patients.
-Our office is open seven days a week, 365 days a year to allow infertility care when it is most convenient for you.
-Infertility therapy is seven days a week – inseminations, IVF retrievals and transfers have to be done on time, if they are not care is being compromised.
-The only time our IVF program is closed is the last two weeks of December to go over incubators and do quality assurance.
+Our primary facility is in downtown Jacksonville where our embryology lab/andrology lab is located.
+We have satellite offices/andrology labs at our South Jacksonville offices as well as in Daytona.
+We have seven locations in total to see patients, two in Jacksonville, one in Daytona, one in Tallahassee and three in South Georgia.
+Infertility often requires multiple visits these offices minimize travel time for our patients.
+Our downtown Jacksonville office is open seven days a week, 365 days a year.
+If services are not available seven days a week pregnancy rates will be compromised.
+Our IVF program is closed for two weeks during December to go over incubators and do quality assurance.